 Even if you don’t have the standard plastic sleeve menus that a brick-and-mortar restaurant have, you still will need a menu board and to-go menus for customers to take.
 You will also have to decide if your menu will be the same every day or rotate with daily specials.

 The good news about a food truck business is that is significantly cheaper than a sit-down.
 However, you will still need financing from a bank or private investors.
-A used food truck can cost between $20,000 — $40,000.
+A used food truck can cost between $20,000 to $40,000.
 A new food truck can be as much as $100,000.
 If you are looking for a truly economical way to start a food truck business, consider a food cart.
 An ice cream or hot dog cart may not be the most glamorous option, but it certainly the most feasible for many people.
 Read on for tips on writing a great restaurant business plan you can adapt for a food truck.

 Stock Your Food Truck